Table of Contents

 Apart from this, there are four Swetamber Jain temples and five Digamber Jain temples located on top of the hill.
 Kotishila or 1st Tunk where a lot of saints performed meditation and the 2nd Tunk called Mokshabari or Puyabari is in the eastern direction about a kilometer away.
 The pure and natural surroundings on the mountain help in experiencing extraordinary peace for the soul.

 Apart from Ajitnath Jain Temple, the hills are famous for a series of Digambar Jain temples.
 The 14 temples here are dedicated to different Tirthankaras who attained salvation here.

 Also known as Ajitnath Temple, the temple, dating back to the 12th century AD, sports stunning architecture.
 One has to climb nearly 700 steps to get here.
 Along the path, many smaller temples are scattered, which are dedicated to Buddhist goddesses.

-Upon reaching the summit, what welcomes one is an imposing sight of the seven-domed temple.
+Upon reaching the summit, what welcomes one is the imposing sight of the seven-domed temple.
 It houses a 5-meter tall sculpture of Shri Ajitnath, the second Jain Tirthankar.

 Dharamshala for both Swetamber and Digamber with all required facilities is situated near Taranga Hill.
 For devotees, there are a few bhojanshala on the hill as well where they can have pure Jain food at a convenient time.
-Devotee and tourist can easily reach by road and railway here.
+Devotees and tourists can easily reach by road and railway here.

 Approx. 130 km from Ahmedabad, 50 Kms from the Ambaji shrine, and 56 Kms from Mehsana.
 Bus service and private vehicle rental are available from Ahmedabad, Mehsana, Patan, Siddhpur, and Ambaji.
 Your bus will drop you off at Timba near Danta.